 Adventures in Bug Land

-Angela is sitting in her usual quite place in the woods, which is her habit when she is a bit out of sorts.
-She’s listening to the soft spring breeze gently encouraging the newly arrived leaves to wave, as if approving of her presence, and thinking of nothing at all, which always helps to relax her.
+Angela was sitting in her usual quite place in the woods, which was her habit when she is a bit out of sorts.
+She was listening to the soft spring breeze gently encouraging the newly arrived leaves to wave, as if approving of her presence, and thinking of nothing at all, which always helped to relax her.

 Looking down, she caught a glimpse of a green bug; one that she has never seen before.
 It was unique, interesting, and well ugly.

 She decided to find out more about it and bent down to speak to him.